Shelfy

 Make it easy:

-• Same time each day/week
+• Same time each day or week

-• Pomodoro timer (just 10 min)
+• Pomodoro timer (just 10 minutes)

 • Coffee ritual companion